Aviafly biplane with parallel Cash Out and Trenball panels

 • Per-round SHA-256 hash commit and seed reveal

 Before every round, InOut Games publishes an SHA-256 hash of the server seed.
-After the round ends, the seed is revealed along with the client contribution.
+In testing the round ends, the seed is revealed along with the client contribution.
 Any player who recorded both can recompute the hash, match the commit, and independently derive the crash point.
 This is the Aviator-tier cryptographic trust model.

 • Transparent coefficient feed inside the game